 Apple has recently launched an "Independent Repair Provider Program".
 Qualifying companies will have access to Apples genuine parts, tools, resources, diagnostic and service guides.
 This will support their out-of-warranty repairs for issues such as battery replacements and screen repairs.

 The scheme will initially roll out in the US.
-However Apple have already trialled this in the UK so it is highly likely that the UK will shortly be undergoing the same roll out.
+However, Apple has already trialled this in the UK so it is highly likely that the UK will shortly be undergoing the same rollout.
 This is a good opportunity for the UK market as not only would it make Apple customers feel more confident with their repair it will also allow qualifying independent businesses to gain more customers.

 This is happening now.
-There has been trials of over 20 stores in the US and also some within the UK.
-This is not a rumour and it shows that Apple are serious about this mplementation.
-If you are a US third party repair company I would suggest that you apply asap, if this is of your interest.
+There have been trials of over 20 stores in the US and also some within the UK.
+This is not a rumour and it shows that Apple is serious about this implementation.
+If you are a US third party repair company I would suggest that you apply asap if this is of your interest.
 UK repair companies should keep an eye out for future news on this topic.
 Apply Here.